Uber chases GrabTaxi in Myanmar, expanding in Southeast Asia

-YANGON, Myanmar – Uber is launching its private ride-hailing service in the Myanmar capital of Yangon, aiming to tap into one of the world's youngest and fastest-growing online markets.
+YANGON, Myanmar – Uber is launching its private ride-hailing service in the Myanmar commercial capital of Yangon on Thursday, aiming to tap into one of the world's youngest and fastest-growing online markets.

 Continue Reading Below

-Note: This story has been corrected to show Yangon is the commercial capital.